 Yes, you can use color-depositing shampoo on uncolored hair.
 However, color-depositing shampoo only really works well on hair that’s porous, which uncolored hair typically isn’t.

 By using color-depositing shampoo on your virgin hair, you may manage to add some tinge to your hair, but you’re unlikely to achieve the results that you’re hoping for.
-That said, it won’t hurt your hair, other than potentially drying it out.
+It won’t hurt your hair, other than potentially drying it out.

-If your hope is for color-depositing shampoo to be genuinely worthwhile, you’ll likely need to undergo treatment at the salon or lift your current color for this to work.
+If you hope for color-depositing shampoo to be genuinely worthwhile, you’ll likely need to undergo treatment at the salon or lift your current color for this to work.

-If you start incorporating color-depositing shampoo into your hair care routine, check routinely to make sure that your hair isn’t becoming too dry.
+If you start incorporating color-depositing shampoo into your hair care routine, check routinely to ensure your hair isn’t becoming too dry.
 If it is, consider deep conditioning so you won’t lose your hair’s natural luster.

 And ultimately, if you’re not getting the desired results, consider contacting a salon and letting a hair care professional guide you.

 Can I Use Color Depositing Shampoo on Natural Dark Hair?